JASchilz/XPR/README.md

 I'm away from my Matlab environment, and until I regain it I might not be much help in fixing bugs or writing documentation.
 Right now, it will require an expert user to install and use XPR.
 Study minimal_experiment.m and the source code for inspiration.

+If you have another framework for presenting stimuli, you can use both that framework and XPR in the same experiment, though not in the same frame.

 To-Do
 =====

 * Better comments.
 * Going to rework the xObject animation queue.
-Behavior will change.
+The interface and implementation of animation will change.
 * Documentation.
+* Tests

 Getting Involved
 ================